 While sugar diabetes is a common concern for cats and dogs, some pets are particularly predisposed to the condition.
 Breeds that are more prone to diabetes include German shepherds, schnauzers, poodles,dachshunds, and golden retrievers.
 There may be a link between Burmese cats and diabetes.
 Obesity also increases the likelihood of the diabetes, as well as diseases such as hypothyroidism.
 Middle-aged, male, overweight neutered cats are a prime target for a diabetes diagnosis; middle-aged female dogs are diagnosed with diabetes more frequently than male dogs.

 3. Diabetes Is a Controllable Disease

 The best news that can be taken from a diabetes diagnosis is that diabetes can be managed and controlled in nearly all cases.
 Pets can have a happy life, relatively unaffected by the disease.
-Changes will have to be made -- from daily injections to different food to monitoring of your pet’s glucose levels -- but overall quality of life can remain strong.
+Changes will have to be made -- such as daily injections, presctiption cat food or dog food, and monitoring of your pet’s glucose levels -- but overall quality of life can remain strong.